Our Research Group

-Honours Thesis Student & Study Coordinator (Southwestern Ontario COVID-19 Child Mental Health Study)
+Honours Thesis Student & Study Coordinator (Study of Adolescent Emotional Well-Being)

 Jade is a 2020 graduate of the Child and Youth Care program at St. Clair College (with Distinction).
 She is currently entering her third year of the Honours Psychology with Thesis program at the University of Windsor.
 Jade is currently interested in researching the association between distress tolerance and trauma.
 She aspires to pursue a doctorate in clinical psychology while continuing research and contributing to the community.